-No Respect—who always busy emailing you and highlighting your mistakes and never appreciates, doesn’t even know how to spell your name, don’t aware of what you do and the list goes on.
+No Respect—who is always busy emailing you and highlighting your mistakes and never appreciates, doesn’t even know how to spell your name, doesn’t aware of what you do and the list goes on.

 Often the hierarchy in the company has weirdly divided the office, the management is unaware of their employee’s needs and who they are.

 All they focus on is work.
 The employees are not able to communicate with their bosses as to what they need, this loophole in communication often produces unwanted results.